moosetechnology/moose-wiki/README.md

 ## Developers

 A typical develpment action is to add a new programming language to the ones understood by Moose.
-This implies writing a parser for the language and [creating a new meta-model](Developers/CreateNewMetamodel.md)
+This implies writing a parser for the language (see below) and [creating a new meta-model](Developers/CreateNewMetamodel.md)

 - [Define baseline loading moose](Developers/DefineBaselineLoadingMoose.md)